 Heavy Metal toxicity leads to decreased Nitrous Oxide, which leads to unrelaxed blood vessels and associated decrease in blood flow as well as vulnerability to infection of “fresh cholesterol” by low grade virus, such as Herpes, that can form and break a vesicle within an Artery and cause subsequent blood clot and risk of sudden death.
 Therefore, the elimination of Heavy Metals becomes a desirable medical procedure that can be lifesaving in some patients.
 The real key to IV chelation is that with increased blood flow MOST patients feel better generally and are healthier.

 This chelation protocol involves the BEST Program Heavy Metal Challenge Test first followed by IV Chelation plus supplements.
 The supplements with the IV’s are VERY important in order to maintain optimal results.
 The number of IV chelation treatments will depend on results of each patient’s Toxic Metal Challenge Test as well as their respective medical history and symptoms.
 IV Chelation is very effective in removing Mercury and Lead as well as Arsenic, Cadmium and Nickel.
 Thus each patient’s treatment is individualized and monitored.

 Chelation Therapy in Fort Lauderdale

-If you are interested in learning more about Chelation Therapy or if you would like to schedule an appointment, we welcome you to give us a call at 866-987-2378 and one of our specialists will be able to assist you.
+If you are interested in learning more about Chelation Therapy or if you would like to schedule an appointment, we welcome you to schedule a consultation or give us a call at 866-987-2378 and one of our specialists will be able to assist you.
 We provide Chelation Therapy to patients throughout South Florida from the comfort of our conveniently located Fort Lauderdale, Florida location.